/gsd cleanup

 > /gsd cleanup

 Cleaned up 3 merged branches.
-Deleted 2 stale milestone branches.
-Skipped 1 quick branch (gsd/quick/*).Pruned 12 old snapshot refs.
-10 remain.Nothing to clean up:
+1 remain.Pruned 12 old snapshot refs.
+10 remain.No branches exist:

 > /gsd cleanup branches

-No non-quick GSD branches to clean up.Branches exist but none merged yet:
+No GSD branches to clean up.Branches exist but none merged yet:

 > /gsd cleanup branches

-4 GSD branches found, none merged into main yet.Worktree cleanup with a mix of states:
+4 GSD branches found, none are merged into main yet.Branches cleaned up:

 Section titled “Related Commands”/gsd health— Diagnose.gsd/directory health and repair structural issues/gsd complete-milestone— Archive a shipped milestone/gsd undo— Roll back to a recent snapshot